codee-com/open-catalog/Checks/PWR007/README.md

 ### Actions

-Add `IMPLICIT NONE` after the `PROGRAM` or `MODULE` declaration statement.
+Add `implicit none` after the `program` or `module` declaration statement.

 ### Relevance

 Since Fortran 77, variables can be implicitly declared by following certain conventions.
 When no type is explicitly declared for a variable, the first letter of its name is used to determine its type.
-Thus, when the first letter is I, J, K, L, M, or N, then the data type is `INTEGER`; otherwise, it is `REAL`.
+Thus, when the first letter is I, J, K, L, M, or N, then the data type is `integer`; otherwise, it is `real`.
 This implicit behavior is discouraged since it is error prone and reduces the legibility of the code.
-It can be disabled by adding an `IMPLICIT NONE` statement.
+It can be disabled by adding an `implicit none` statement.

 >**Note**